Helpful

 - 13

+You are welcome to take videos/photos during rehearsals on 30 November and 1 December, or in the dressing rooms only.
 During dress rehearsals and performances, no videoing or photography is allowed inside the theatre.

 We also ask that you do not share any photos of the costumes until our show has begun.